toddcf/code-snippets/javascript/this.md

 a();

-console.log(newVariable); // will print 'Hello' to the console.
+console.log(newVariable); // will print 'Hello' to the console because it happens after a() has been invoked.
 ```

 So for functions in the global scope, you are NOT attaching `this` to the function, you are attaching it to the global object.
 "When you are just invoking the function, it points to the global variable."